Deprecating Insecure Practices in RADIUS

 we repeat the text of [RFC7360] here, with some minor modifications

-to update references, but not content.
+to update references, without changing the content.

 Section 4.2 of [RFC6421] makes a number of recommendations about